2020 and the Global COVID-19 Outbreak: A Year to Remember, Or Here Comes the Rainfall

 Whereas many USA residents already viewed mask wearing, social distancing, and stay-at-home orders as intrusions on their individual liberties, when the George Floyd killing occurred, the COVID-19 compliance dam had burst wide open, so to speak.
 Citizens no longer felt a duty to stay at home or social distance.
 Citizens felt a higher duty to take to the streets and vocally express their disapproval, displeasure, anger, and outrage with these law enforcement-related kinds of killings.
 The protests and demonstrations were tantamount to a giant release valve for a lot of the pent up frustration and disgust over these law enforcement-related kinds of killings.

 In the process, instead of looking like a ghost town, one unintended effect of the protests and demonstrations was that the freeways and streets began to become congested with cars and pedestrians again (often for reasons not related to the protests and demonstrations).
 A general sentiment was, "If the protesters can leave home and disobey the stay-at-home orders and social distancing edicts, then we can, too.
 If the demonstrators are not staying inside their places of residences, then we are not obligated to stay inside either."
 Commerce began to pick up again.
 There was little enforcement of stay-at-home orders.
 More and more USA residents began leaving their places of residence each day as a matter of course.
+Once the toothpaste was out of the tube, so to speak, there was no putting it back.
+That is, once citizens began ignoring the stay-at-home orders, it became immensely difficult to get everyone to return to or abide by subsequent stay-at-home orders.

 Meanwhile, during this end-of-May-2020 timeframe of the USA in turmoil, the COVID-19 virus continued in its unabated march across the country due east, west, north, and south.
 The COVID-19 virus continued to rage in its unrelenting attempts to infect as many USA residents as it possibly could infect despite the existence of the so-called COVID-19-fatigue phenomenon.